Nixes/PageScraper/README.md

 # PageScraper
 This project aims to be able to robustly grab the main article contents from any content heavy page.
 This was integrated with my other RSS reader PHP script.

+It generates a very minimal reading page with only; one highly compressed repeating background image, no fonts, no js, one shared css file.
+It also has mobile view activated automatically based on screen width (using a css media query).

 Basic usage:

 ```